 GM is recalling 23,000 vehicles because the a seat belt pretensioner cable may no longer be attached.

 While you're probably still digesting that extra serving of holiday cookies, here's something else to chew on – your brand new 2017 Malibu needs a new airbag.

-While you might still be digesting that extra serving of holiday cookies, here's something else to chew on – you might have 1 of 18 Malibus that need new airbag modules:
+While you might still be digesting that extra serving of holiday cookies, here's something else to chew on – you might have 1 of 18 Malibus that need new airbag modules.

 According to GM the fabric of the side-impact airbag cushion "can prevent the airbags from deploying properly in a crash."

 Earlier this year, General Motors (GM) announced a preliminary recall for 1.9 million vehicles with Takata airbag inflators.

 Last month GM announced an airbag recall affecting 4 million vehicles.

 Software errors have been found to disable the front airbags and seatbelt pretensions after "certain driving conditions."
 GM won't say what those conditions are, but they did say there’s been at least one death related to the bug.

 Chevy SS owners might need to send out an SOS when their seat belt tensioner cables break.

-[The recalled] Chevrolet SS cars were built May 14, 2013, through April 27, 2016."
+[The recalled] Chevrolet SS cars were built May 14, 2013, through April 27, 2016.

 There's a lot of news about airbags that can hurt you after a crash, but General Motors would like to remind you they can also make airbags that won't deploy at all.

 Owners of the 2010-2011 Chevy Camaro are tired of playing "airbag roulette" with their passengers.

 The passenger-side airbag sensor in these cars has a history of problems.
-It's a pain for the driver, but pretty darn scary for the … continue reading
+It's a pain for the driver, but pretty darn scary for the passenger because the airbag can turn off while they're in the seat.…keep reading

-Turns out the flexible steel cables GM used to connect its seat belts to the body of their trucks might be a little too flexible:
+Turns out the flexible steel cables GM used to connect its seat belts to the body of their trucks might be a little too flexible.

 (The) cable can break over time due to a driver repeatedly getting into the seat, causing the cable to bend and eventually separate.
 GM says it discovered the seat belt problem by looking at warranty data, but no accidents or injuries have been reported.

 Takata reported two instances of stud weld fractures of the inflator modules during routine testing.
 However, the inflators weren't produced by Takata.

-A Texas man says his Corvette has been loaded with problems from the moment he drove it off the lot:
+A Texas man says his Corvette has been loaded with problems from the moment he drove it off the lot.